pmorch/morch.com-website/content/posts/2021-07-24-mathjax-in-hugo/index.md

 Inline shortcode {{</* mathjax/inline */>}}\(a \ne 0\){{</* /mathjax/inline
 */>}} with Mathjax.
 ```

+As you can see, using shortcodes also works around the issue of needing to add
+two backslashes before punctuation characters such as `(` and `[`.

 You now have Mathjax in Hugo without FOUC.